Skip to content

 Startup Process

-The SwiftletManager loads the router configuration from the routerconfig.xml file, including attributes such as startorder, kernelpath, and router name.
+The SwiftletManager loads the router configuration from the routerconfig.xml file, parses the startorder attribute, and initializes internal data structures.

-Each Kernel Swiftlet listed in the startorder attribute is instantiated and started in order.
-The startup method is called for each, passing its configuration.
+Kernel Swiftlets listed in the startorder attribute of the router tag in routerconfig.xml are instantiated and started in order.
+Each is loaded, its configuration is applied, and its startup method is called.

-After all Kernel Swiftlets are started, the Extension Swiftlet deployer is started.
-This enables runtime deployment and undeployment of Extension Swiftlets.
+After all kernel Swiftlets are started, the extension Swiftlet deployer (sys$deploy) is started (unless in HA mode), enabling runtime deployment of extension Swiftlets.

-A keep-alive thread is started to keep the router process alive.
+A keep-alive thread is started to keep the process running, and the system logs that the router is ready.

 Shutdown Process